Hardenhuish School: Grammar School

-In 1938, the Secondary Grammar School moved from Cocklebury Road to new buildings (since demolished), erected on the east side of Hardenhuish House.
+In September 1939, the Secondary Grammar School formally moved from Cocklebury Road to new buildings (since demolished), erected on the east side of Hardenhuish House.
 The old Manor House became the headmaster's room, the school library and some classrooms.
+The last private tenant of the house was Major Edward Robert Portal.
 The new school extended over 40 acres of Hardenhuish Park, and the new buildings contained a hall, gymnasium, laboratories, classrooms, and cloakrooms.

 In 1939, the Preparatory department closed.
 By 1940 there were 414 pupils, of whom 25 were evacuees, 10 percent were under the age of 11 and, still, only 2 percent over 16.

 With pressure mounting on existing elementary schools in the town during 1940, due to rising age of leaving, overcrowding and more evacuees, Standards VI to VIII from the elementary schools were accommodated at the Cocklebury Road site, with teachers to support them.
 This became Chippenham Temporary Senior School in November 1940.
 After the Education Act 1944 this school became Chippenham County Secondary Modern School, a senior mixed school taking children aged 11 and over from the primary schools of Chippenham and district.

 In late 1940, early 1941 the school at Hardenhuish took in a large number of evacuees from Wanstead, East London, who had already spent a year in Gloucester.
 A field next to school housed a camp occupied by soldiers of the 4th Armored Division and 11th Armored Division, whose headquarters were at Lackham House and Manor.
 Close relations developed between these troops and the school.